rfinnie/2ping/README.md

 ## Installation

-Python 3 version 3.4 (XXX verify) or higher is required for 2ping.
+2ping requires Python 3 version 3.4 or higher.

 To install: